 E. Lower portion of window is fixed while upper part is operable, awning-style

 F. Each sink has its own mirror, but window space isn’t lost—a mirror mounted on a piano hinge swings in front of the window above the right sink when in use

 G. A floating vanity allows the floor tile to continue to the back wall

 Living area: 2,963 sf (Sydney); 4,150 sf (Lynn)

-Master bath design is getting exciting again.
+Primary bath design is getting exciting again.
 One reason is because many buyers are opting to leave the tub out of the equation, freeing up more space.
-With good reason: The tub is typically the least-used element in a master bath (as for sunken tub decks, they’ve gone the way of the dinosaur).
+With good reason: The tub is typically the least-used element in a primary bath (as for sunken tub decks, they’ve gone the way of the dinosaur).
 Sure, some of us still need an occasional soak.
 But in general, tubs are giving way to spacious showers.
-Many builders worry about offering a tub-free master bath saying, “not in my market.”
+Many builders worry about offering a tub-free primary bath saying, “not in my market.”
 My response?
 Not in your market—yet.

 A. Homebuyers in all price ranges are often opting to replace the tub with a rock-star shower (this one is more than 13 feet wide)